yetanothermightytool/powershell/vbr/monitoring_light/README.md

 The page will refresh automatically based on the specified `$RefreshInterval` value.

 ## Note
+**Also take a look at Veeam ONE's numerous monitoring and reporting features!**

 **Please note this script is unofficial and is not created nor supported by Veeam Software.**